DJ4seasons/Python_Basic4beginners/README.md

 # Python_Basic4beginners
-Educational Code Examples for Getting Used to Python3 (Numpy and Matplotlib)
+Educational Code Examples for Getting Used to Python3 : Numpy and Matplotlib for Earth Science

 Modules used in the codes
 ---